-update(value, weight=1.0)
+update(value, weight=1.0) Update state with data.

-- value (Union[float, Tensor]) Either a float or tensor containing data.
+- value¶ (Union[float, Tensor]) Either a float or tensor containing data.
 Additional tensor dimensions will be flattened - weight f (Union[float, Tensor]) Either a float or tensor containing weights for calculating the average.
 Shape of weight should be able to broadcast with the shape of value.
 Default to 1.0 corresponding to simple harmonic average.